-What is it that makes the Advanced Management Program special?
+What is it that makes Columbia's Advanced Management Program special?
 It’s a deliberate combination of elements based on the philosophies of experiential learning and continuously refined by a combination of Columbia’s cutting-edge research and the experience that comes from the decades of teaching the program.

 The over 50 faculty members and practitioners who teach in the four-week program offer a blend of classroom-based lectures and hands-on experiential learning.
-And rather than looking at typical case studies of other businesses, executives in Columbia’s Advanced Management Program bring their own business challenges to the program.
+And rather than looking at typical case studies of other businesses, executives in the Advanced Management Program bring their own business challenges to the program.

 Read on for an inside look from the program’s faculty director Paul Ingram, the Kravis Professor of Business at Columbia Business School, on the ever-evolving landscape of executive education and how Columbia Business School is disrupting the sector.

 Executives who come to Columbia Business School’s Advanced Management Program are already successful business people with years of experience in management roles.

 That’s why the program focuses on helping participants both set a vision for their organization and inspire their people to meet this vision.
 Ingram notes that, “All our sessions have to play into strategy or leadership.
 They aim at the responsibilities of people who are seasoned and senior executives.”

 He describes how this differs from other management or leadership programs: “We may have a session which is touching on the latest ideas from branding or consumer behavior, but it’s not going to be covering what an MBA might learn in a marketing class.
 It’s going to be saying what does a leader of an organization, a potential Executive Director or CEO, what do they need to know about using these ideas strategically”.